cameronwp/intro-to-python/part-3-control-flow.md

 # ginny
 ```

-Head over to [part-4-objects-classes](./part-4-objects-classes/) to learn how to make your own types.

 ## Exercise 3.4 (Harder than you might think)

 Write a function, `mode`, that returns the mode of a list of numbers.
 If there is no mode, return `None`.
 Hint, there are many ways to solve this problem.
 You can use control flow logic alone or you can try using more advanced dictionary features like [`dict.setdefault`](https://docs.python.org/3/library/stdtypes.html#typesmapping) and [`dict.get`](https://docs.python.org/3/library/stdtypes.html#dict.get), and other built-in functions like [`max`](https://docs.python.org/3/library/functions.html#max).